How to make a DIY Grinch ornament using air dry clay, for your Christmas tree.

 Place the print-out onto the clay, with the printed side facing you.

-Now use the plastic yarn needle to trace the Grinch onto the clay.
+Now use the plastic yarn needle to trace the image of the Grinch onto the clay.
 While doing this, try not to puncture the paper, just sort of press and pull.

 When you get to the more intricate details like the face and parts of the white fur, I recommend using the plastic toothpick.
 It’s smaller and will work better for that.